a multiplying North African disciple in every community of North Africans

 Algeria has witnessed the making of a church movement among the Kabyle Berber with the word, “revival” typically having been applied to the situation.
 Most towns and villages in this one region have official or unofficial gatherings of believers.
 They send people to neighboring ethnic groups sometimes across national borders.
 Christian leaders have also emerged from among the Arab population.
 One area has seen 27 new churches over the past few years each with 20 or 30 people attending.

 There are a number of Tunisian churches.
 As many as 300 people came to the Lord in the late 1990s, seen as a result of a year of prayer.
 Tunisians have taken leadership and there is vision for the future both in outreach and in “making disciples” with at least some involved in reaching people of neighboring countries.
-Currently between the different churches it would not be surprising if there are at least two people coming to Christ each week.
+There are currently some 2000 known believers.

 The translation and dubbing of the JESUS Film into the language of Mauritania faced much spiritual attack.
 Today it is a tool to share the gospel.
 There are probably between 100 and 200 believers.